Japanese court grants bail for ex-Nissan chair Ghosn, prosecutors appeal

-TOKYO (Reuters) - A Japanese court granted bail to ousted Nissan Motor Co Ltd chairman Carlos Ghosn on Tuesday more than three months after his arrest for alleged financial crimes, on condition he submit to video monitoring and stay in Japan.
+TOKYO (Reuters) - A Japanese court granted bail to ousted Nissan Motor Chairman Carlos Ghosn on Tuesday, a decision prosecutors swiftly appealed, delaying an immediate release of the once-feted executive after more than three months in jail.

-Prosecutors appealed against the decision and demanded the architect of the Renault-Nissan automaking partnership, and until his arrest in November one of the global auto industry’s most feted executives, remain in jail pending his trial.

-Judges at the Tokyo District Court earlier accepted defence lawyers’ assurances that Ghosn would submit to extensive surveillance and set his bail at 1 billion yen ($8.9 million), a win for his new legal team on his third bail request.
+Judges at the Tokyo District Court accepted defence lawyers’ assurances that Ghosn would submit to extensive surveillance and set his bail at $9 million, an apparent win for his new legal team on his third bail request.

+But prosecutors swiftly appealed that decision and demanded that Ghosn - the architect of Nissan’s automaking partnership with France’s Renault and once one of the global auto industry’s most celebrated executives - remain in jail pending his trial.

-Ghosn’s release would allow him to meet more frequently with his lawyers and build his defence ahead of his trial in the coming months, on charges of aggravated breach of trust and under-reporting his compensation at Nissan for nearly a decade to the tune of $82 million.
+A release would allow Ghosn to meet more frequently with his lawyers and build a defence ahead of his trial in the coming months.
+He faces charges of aggravated breach of trust and under-reporting his compensation at Nissan for nearly a decade, to the tune of $82 million.

 If convicted on all the charges he faces up to 10 years in jail.
-The ex-chairman of Nissan, Mitsubishi Motors Corp and France’s Renault SA has denied wrongdoing.
+The ex-chairman of Nissan, Renault and Mitsubishi Motors has denied wrongdoing.

+The case has cast a harsh light on Japan’s criminal justice system internationally.
+In Japan, suspects are frequently kept in detention for long periods and defence lawyers are prohibited from being present during interrogations, which can last eight hours a day.

+Public opinion likely played a role in the court’s decision to grant bail, along with assurances from Ghosn’s lawyers that he was prepared to be under any restraint, said Shin Ushijima, a former prosecutor and lawyer.

+“The court was partly influenced by the opinion of the entire world,” Ushijima said.
+“People in general thought (the detention period) is too long.
+This will change Japan’s criminal procedures.”

+It was not immediately clear whether the appeal by prosecutors would be successful.
+The court must now determine whether to approve or reject the motion, which could be decided later in the day.
+If it rejects the appeal, Ghosn could leave the Tokyo detention centre after posting bail.

-While Ghosn’s bail amount is among the highest on record in Japan, it is half the 2 billion yen paid in 2005 by Mitsuru Asada, a businessman who was later convicted of defrauding the government through a beef buy-back programme.
+While his 1 billion yen ($9 million) bail amount would rank among the highest on record in Japan, it is half the 2 billion yen paid in 2005 by Mitsuru Asada, a businessman who was later convicted of defrauding the government through a beef buy-back programme.

-Ghosn, who turns 65 on Saturday, has spent more than 100 days in a 4.8 square meter (52 square foot), tatami mat-lined cell.
+Ghosn, who turns 65 on Saturday, has spent more than 100 days in a 4.8 square metre (52 square foot), tatami mat-lined cell.
 In his only court appearance, he said in January he looked forward to his trial to “finally have the opportunity to defend myself”.

 In an interview later that month with Japan’s Nikkei newspaper, he said Nissan executives opposed to his plans for closer ties with partner Renault were behind the allegations against him.

-The appointment of lawyer Junichiro Hironaka, nicknamed “the Razor” for his combative style, to lead his defence is widely seen as a move to adopt a more aggressive legal strategy.
+The appointment last month of lawyer Junichiro Hironaka, nicknamed “the Razor” for his combative style, to lead his defence was widely seen as a move to adopt a more aggressive legal strategy.

 Hironaka has argued the allegations should have been resolved as an internal company matter, and blasted the judicial system for keeping his client in jail.